 The practical training year is extremely important to the pharmacy graduate.
 The preregistration programme, developed by the South African Pharmacy Council (henceforth 'SAPC' or 'Council'), lays the foundation for the internship year and provides the pharmacy graduate with an opportunity to gain practical experience and knowledge in a practice setting.
-It is also the year in which the tutor nurtures and guides the intern towards adopting a specific approach and attitude towards the practice of the pharmacy profession.
+It is also the year in which the tutor nurtures and guides the Pharmacist Intern towards adopting a specific approach and attitude towards the practice of the pharmacy profession.

-Internship for pharmacy graduates extends over a minimum period of 12 months, or a period of not less than 12 months in the aggregate, as determined in the Pharmacy Act, 53 of 1974 (the Act).
+Internship for pharmacy graduates extends over a minimum period of twelve (12) months, or a period of not less than twelve (12) months in the aggregate, as determined in the Pharmacy Act, 53 of 1974 ("the Act").
 In terms of the Act, internship can only commence after registration with Council.
-Prior to registration of the intern, Council must approve the tutor as well as the pharmacy or institution as a training site.
-At the end of the internship period, the intern should have had exposure to the practice of pharmacy and be able to practise as a competent professional.
+Prior to registration of the Pharmacist Intern, Council must approve the tutor as well as the pharmacy or institution as a training site.
+At the end of the internship period, the Pharmacist Intern should have had exposure to the practice of pharmacy and be able to practise as a competent professional.

-The pre-registration programme is based on a set of exit level outcomes (ELO) which describe the knowledge, skills and attitudes required of an entry-level pharmacist.
-During the year the intern should gain the technical skills to augment the knowledge they acquired during their undergraduate study period.
+The pre-registration programme is based on a set of exit-level outcomes (ELO) which describe the knowledge, skills and attitudes required of an entry-level pharmacist.
+During the year the Pharmacist Intern should gain the technical skills to augment the knowledge they acquired during their undergraduate study period.

-This manual is designed to assist interns, in a structured manner, in their preparation for a career as professional pharmacists and equip them to:
+This manual is designed to assist Pharmacist Interns, in a structured manner, in their preparation for a career as professional pharmacists and equip them to: